 The education and development of a child are important tasks of the teacher and pedagogical staff.
 We follow the development of children accurately.
 Only then can we tailor our lessons and our guidance on the child's level of development and needs.
-Following the development is done in the following ways: through the child monitoring system, reporting, CITO, final test and the referral
+Development is monitored in the following ways: KIJK-observation system, method tests and Cito tests, the Route-8 final test.
+All this is recorded in the Pupil Tracking System.